 - A senior manager may create new positions for talented individuals who have contacted them through a cold call.

 - Finding a job by cold canvasing may not be as quick as finding an advertised job.
 But it is more rewarding, as the success rate is higher.
 This is due to no competition compared to 300 applicants per advertised job.

 Another way to tap into the hidden job market

 - See networking and how to explore this method.
-Also see COVID-19 job search tips and COVID-19 virtual interview tips.
+Also see COVID-19 job search tips and COVID-19 virtual interview tips during the coronavirus pandemic.

 Why do applicants avoid cold calling

 - Because they find it easier and quicker to apply for advertised jobs.
 However, they don’t take into account the low competition with unadvertised jobs.

 Check out my professional resume writing services.
 I assist clients worldwide, including clients from USA, Canada, Australia, Germany, Denmark, Brazil, UK and Japan.
 Also see my salary negotiation training.
 And call me on +61 417 063 668.